spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-updates.md

 # Cluster Updates and Notifications

 Any updates to the Cluster Profile packs generates update notification on the Clusters.
-Users are required to verify the updates, resolve the pack values if any conflicts and confirm only if the updates are valid.
+Users are required to verify the updates, verify the pack values and confirm only if the updates are valid.
 Only on confirmation the updates are applied to the running Spectro Cloud clusters.
 Supported notification updates are as listed below.

 |Cluster Updates     |Description|Notification Example                   |